 I suggest you buy tickets in advance if you are visiting in high season or on a tight timeline.
 The entry queue can be quite long.
 If you are on a tight budget, you can try to get one of the free tickets for the Ceremony of the Keys that is held each night at exactly 9.53 pm.
 You need to apply in advance.

 How: Take the underground to Tower Hill Station

-Hampton Court is a Tudor Palace that was acquired by Henry VIII in the 1500s and his favourite of his 60 homes.
+Hampton Court is a Tudor Palace that was acquired by Henry VIII in the 1500s and the favourite of his 60 homes.
 All 6 of his wives lived for some time at Hampton Court, and each had a hand in its style.

 From April to August actors wander around bringing the daily activities of the occupants to life, and they take you along for the journey.
 On the day we visited Henry was about to marry Catherine Parr, his last wife.
 We were able to help her prepare for her wedding by choosing her outfit and listen to Henry practice his wedding speech.

-If you want to brush up on your British royal history check out the drama series The Tudors on Netflix.
+If you want to brush up on your British royal history, check out the drama series The Tudors on Netflix.
 Henry the 8th probably did not look like Jonathan Rhys Meyers, but if you can get past this historical inaccuracy, this show is brilliant.

 Where: East Molesey, Surrey

 How: Take The Train From Waterloo To Hampton Court (35 Mins)

 The re-creation of the original Globe Theatre sits just a few hundred metres from the site of the original.
 In the reconstruction, they used as many techniques as possible from the 16th century, and the design was created together using artworks and historical documents from the time.

 If the timing of your trip matches the Shakespeare season at the Globe, I would highly recommend you try to see a performance.
 We saw Macbeth in the 5-pound yard area (standing) right at the front of the stage.
 The yard was where the average person watched the performances in the 1700s.